 In addition, the committee has the authority, independent of management, to employ and retain consultants to assist it in establishing the executive compensation program objectives and in determining whether the objectives have been satisfied.
 The methodology used by the Company for determining executive salaries and pay increases has been reviewed by Pay Governance, an independent consultant to the committee.
 Pay Governance's review encompassed all officers and indicated general approval of the methodology used.
-There were no changes to the methodology used by the Company during 2012.
+All of the "Key Developments" referenced above were approved by the committee in consultation with Pay Governance.